Francesca P. Roberts: Career

 Roberts was originally involved in stage work before appearing on TV.

 Roberts made her first television appearance in Starsky & Hutch in 1979, only appearing in a minor role.
 Then she later moved on to make her debut film appearance in Inside Moves (1980), starring John Savage.
 She would continue on by making numerous TV guest appearances that had main or minor roles, in the likes of Private Benjamin, a show that was based on the film with the same name (1980), Fame, The Facts of Life, Frank's Place and Baby Talk.
 She would appear in movies, such as the 1993 live-action movie based on the Mario video game series, Super Mario Bros.
 (1993), playing as "Big Bertha", a bouncer of the Boom Boom Bar, Legally Blonde (2001) as judge "Marina R. Bickford", and Heart of Dixie (1989) as "Keefi".
 She frequently appears in film or TV, playing characters for only just a minimum time.

-In 1994, Roberts appeared on Martin, playing as "Judge Wheatley" in two episodes, "No Justice, No Peace" & "Crunchy Drawers" (Season 2).
+In 1994, Roberts appeared on Martin, playing as "Judge Wheatley" in two episodes, "No Justice, No Peace" & "Crunchy Drawers" (season 2).

-Roberts usually plays characters who are courtroom judges in movies or TV.
+Roberts often plays characters who are courtroom judges in movies or TV.